-This post presents detailed information on the hiring process at the Urban Air Corporation, including the job application, interviews, and other stages you will be asked to complete if you are seeking an employment with Urban Air.
+This post presents detailed information on the Urban Air hiring process, including the job application, interviews, and other stages you will be asked to complete if you are seeking an employment with Urban Air.

 The Urban Air Hiring Process

 The recruitment process at the Urban Air Corporation involves the following stages:

 The first step in applying to work at Urban Air is completing an online job application form.

 You can apply for any position at Urban Air, but there are some positions that require you to have specific skills or experience.

 For example, if you want to be an indoor skydiving instructor, you need to complete an application specifically for that position.

 If you don’t see the position you’re interested in on the Urban Air website, please contact them directly by phone or email.

 Urban Air employs about 200 persons.
 Some positions available include: